sdray/sources-sdray.github.io/content/publication/dray-2015-b/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: An Integrated Web Server and R Package for Data Sharing and Reproducible Research in Ecology
+title: An integrated web server and R package for data sharing and reproducible research in ecology
 subtitle: ''
 summary: ''
 authors: